RenauxLouis/subtitles-cleaning/README.md

 2. The script is built upon MKVToolNix that can be downloaded there: https://mkvtoolnix.download/downloads.html

-3. Once it is downloaded, you might have to change the 3 following files of the repo:
+3. Once it is downloaded, you might have to change the 3 following files of the repo located in the batch_files folder:
 - mkvextract.bat
 - mkvinfo.bat
 - mkvmerge.bat